rbignon/woob/README.md

 Some extra info is available in the [Gitlab wiki](https://gitlab.com/woob/woob/wikis/home).

-If you are a developper and looking for how to write a module or contribute to Woob, you can have a look at the [developper documentation](https://dev.woob.tech/).
+If you are a developer and looking for how to write a module or contribute to Woob, you can have a look at the [developer documentation](https://dev.woob.tech/).